davidantaki/cs3200-database-design-final-project/README.md

 * Ability to delete a user's entire account.
 * The ability to MOVE utility bills or appliances between properties.
 This is currently not supported.
-## No future uses or work can be documented if justification is provided.